 The Find Series

-Working in Uganda for 8 years wasn't an easy task, but the Hansows and their team were honored to continue working there when they received a phone call.
-A company landed a contract with Costco's around the US distributing the same types of products the women in Uganda were making, and thus eventually offered to take over all 100+ employees.
+Working in Uganda for 7 years wasn't an easy task, but the Hansows and their team were honored to continue working there when they received a phone call.
+A company called All Across Africa landed a contract with Costco stores around the US distributing the same types of products the women in Uganda were making, and so the Hansow family eventually handed over all their Ugandan operations to All Across Africa—which is still going strong today.
 It was at this time, the idea for The FIND DocuSeries was born.

 3 Seasons IN...